 - Stimulation packs are used for conditions like constipation diabetes and asthma, a stimulation pack consists of a thin cotton cloth dipped in cold water and wrapped around the affected area - organ and covered by a woolen cloth.
 The woolen cloth maintains the temperature of the cotton cloth.
-This stimulates the weakened cells of the pancreas in diabetics' and releases congestion in case of asthmatics.
+This stimulates the weakened cells of the pancreas in diabetics and releases congestion in the case of asthmatics.

 - A hip bath for 20 minutes tones up the intestines and a spinal bath soothes the nervous system.
 Both these are to be done on a light or empty stomach.

-- A warm water enema (bhasti) removes the toxic wastes without using purgatives.
+- A warm-water enema (bhasti) removes the toxic wastes without using purgatives.

-- Saline water is used to clean nasal passages (jala neti)
+- Saline water is used to clean nasal passages (Jala neti)